TUI Airways: Destinations

 Most scheduled flights operated by TUI Airways are on behalf of tour operators.
 The airline offers flights to destinations around the Mediterranean, the Caribbean and the Indian Ocean from 19 base airports in the United Kingdom.
 Additionally, seasonal charter routes are served from Copenhagen, Dublin, Helsinki, Oslo and Stockholm.

+As of February 2026, TUI Airways flies (or has flown) to the following destinations.